by Mark Halstead, MD

 - Pain that causes you to limp.

-- Pain that you have to alter your mechanics while running to try to lessen the intensity.
+- Pain that forces you to alter your mechanics to lessen the intensity.

 - Pain that continues to linger beyond two weeks that may not fit the 4 categories previously mentioned.

 Since there are many overuse injuries that can occur in running, some of which are more a nuisance than dangerous, a runner needs to be proactive about injuries rather than being stubborn about seeking medical care for pain.